wxWidgets/wxWidgets/docs/msw/install.md

         $ mkdir build-debug
         $ cd build-debug

-2. Run configure passing it any of the options shown by "configure --help".
-Notice that configure builds shared libraries by default, use --disable-shared to build static ones.
+2. Run configure passing it any of the options shown by `configure --help`.
+Notice that configure builds shared libraries by default, use `--disable-shared` to build static ones.
 For example:

         $ ../configure --enable-debug